marinabeshai/publicinterest/README.md

 # Notes
     - Need to walk through wiki.txt.
 Am I skipping anything important?
 ```

-	• Talk to someone in the politics department.
-		○ It would sure be nice to have House data as well, since it's more people and they are in and out faster (on average).

-	• Need to add new information (poltiical affilation, current state, etc.)
-		○ What kind of information, where does it come from, how automated might it be, how extensible?
-How does this relate to the "table" above?
-(Adding more attributes to relational databases can be a pain.)

 ```diff
 @@ Week 10 [Monday, November 1] @@